Online Master’s in Strategic and Corporate Communication Degree Programs

 In addition, these programs generally require students to take courses in communication research methodologies, media law, and the ethical dimensions of business communication.
 Finally, students may take required or elective courses that cover topics such strategic marketing, public and media relations, international and cross-cultural communication, digital and social media communication, fundraising and investor relations, crisis management, and/or negotiation and mediation strategies.
 Some online master’s in strategic communication programs culminate in a capstone project that challenges students to apply what they have learned to a real-world strategic communication issue or problem.

-Online Master’s in Strategic and Corporate Communication Program Courses
+Common Courses in Online Master’s in Strategic Communication Programs

 The table below provides a representative overview of the types of courses commonly taken by students in an online master’s programs with a strategic communication curriculum.
 It is important to note that curricula vary by program, as do course titles and descriptions.